CS207-group2/cs207-FinalProject/docs/README.md

 2. Create a virtual environment `python3 -m virtualenv env` in the top-level of your directory
 * you might need to download `virtualenv` if you do not have it.
 3. Type `source env/bin/activate` which activates your virtual environment
-4. run `python setup.py install` which installs Autodiff in your virtual environment
+4. run `python setup.py install` which installs pyautodiff in your virtual environment

-## How to use *Autodiff*?
+## How to use *pyautodiff*?
-The user can use AutoDiff by passing a function to the AutoDiff constructor to create an AutoDiff object.
+The user can use pyautoDiff by passing a function to the pyautoDiff constructor to create an pyautoDiff object.
 Then, the user can evaluate the derivative of that function at a certain value by passing in that value to the object.
 This object can then be called to return the derivative of the function evaluated at that point.

 Scalar function case:
 ```python